DavidsonGroup/flexiplex/index.md

 # What does flexiplex do?

 Flexiplex is a light weight, flexible, error tolerant search and demultiplex tool.
 Given a set of reads as either .fastq or .fasta it will demultiplex and/or identify target sequences, reporting matching reads and read-sequence assignment.
-It has been designed to demultuplex single cell long read RNA-Seq data, but can be used on any read data like an error tolerance "grep".
+It has been designed to demultiplex single cell long read RNA-Seq data, but can be used on any read data like an error tolerance "grep".
 Flexiplex is built on [edlib](https://github.com/Martinsos/edlib).

 # Installing flexiplex